HyperONE27/EvoLadderBot/docs/architecture/matchmaking_algorithm.md

 ## Overview

-The matchmaking system operates in discrete waves (every 10-45 seconds) with a deterministic 7-stage pipeline that:
+The matchmaking system operates in discrete waves (every 10-45 seconds) with a deterministic 8-stage pipeline that:
 1. Balances BW and SC2 populations intelligently
 2. Minimizes MMR variance across all matches
-3. Respects wait time priorities
+3. Respects wait time priorities via pre-filtering and scoring
 4. Adapts to queue pressure dynamically
 5. Always matches BW vs SC2 (cross-race only)